Aces beat Sun 85-71, take 2-0 series lead in WNBA Finals

 Connecticut was down 14 when coach Curt Miller went big with his lineup, and the Sun responded with a 12-4 run to cut their deficit to six before a Wilson bucket provided the Aces with a 45-37 halftime lead.

-“Get to my spots my teammates are putting me in a situation where I’m comfortable,” Wilson said.
+“Get to my spots, my teammates are putting me in a situation where I’m comfortable,” said Wilson, who made 10 of 13 shots.

 “We felt like we were playing catchup all night since we couldn’t string together consecutive stops,” Miller said.
 “Trying to keep this high-powered offense out of rhythm and tonight we struggled to do that.”